nagadomi/nunif/iw3/README.md

 See https://ffmpeg.org/ffmpeg-filters.html

+### Artifacts in encoded video

+When `preset=slower|veryslow|placebo` is used for high resolution video, it may produce video files that are not supported by hardware decoder.
+If you have been using that setting, try `preset=medium`.

 ### Recommended workflow for slow processor or very large video

 First check the results with a few samples.
 There are two ways.